 Become the go-to woman on something others at your company or in your industry find difficult or don’t have the time to learn.
 Read all about the topic, talk to others you consider experts in the field, and, soon enough, you’ll be the one everyone is calling for questions and advice.

 Never settle for what you’re making now.
 Always, always ask for more.
 Asking for more money, from your employer or from your clients, can be daunting, and we often never end up doing it.
 Instead, many women settle for whatever salary their employer has decided on for them.

 But why not set yourself the goal of asking for more?
 To combat the intimidation factor of negotiating your salary, put a plan in place.
 Develop a strategy for how you will ask for that raise or bonus.
 Outline what you bring to the table, prepare your case, and advocate for yourself.
 Sure, you can tell yourself that you’ll ask for more someday, but if you set a goal and actually plan for exactly how and when you’re going to do it, you’ll be more likely to follow through.
 And more likely to get that raise!

 5. Learn how to set boundaries

 While this might not be as obvious a goal as some of the others, setting boundaries between work and personal life is a challenge for so many of us.
 But it doesn’t have to be.
 What if your next professional goal is that this year will finally be the year you learn to set boundaries?
 There are plenty of actions you can take to set boundaries, like learning how to say no and how to keep appointments with yourself.
 This can also help you avoid making rash career decisions.

 Setting professional development goals builds you up, makes you more of an asset to your employer and your clients, and in turn, can increase your income.
-If you take the time today to envision what your dream life is, set some personal development goals that will help you achieve that dream life, and come up with a plan to reach those goals, I can guarantee you that you’ll see both your job satisfaction and your bank account soar.
+It's also a good idea to take the time to envision what your dream life is, and set some personal development goals that will help you achieve that dream life.
+Come up with a plan to reach those goals and I guarantee that you’ll see both your job satisfaction and your bank account soar.